hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The list of options considered here were based off of prototypes developed by [Rohit Sinha](https://github.com/rsinha), the Hashgraph cryptography expert.
-The Groth21 algorithm was chosen because it is efficient for use in smart contract verification, and we could assign a multiplicity of shares to nodes to get close enough in modeling the distribution of weight between nodes.
+The Groth21 algorithm was chosen because it is efficient for use in smart contract verification, and we can assign a multiplicity of shares to nodes to get close enough in modeling the distribution of weight between nodes.

 | Requirement | hinTS | Groth21 |